 We didn’t know the kind of effort required, the timeline, the costs, acceptability, safety, etc. While it seemed OK in theory.
 But he stayed closely in touch with that field while I went for my Ph.D. in the US in biochemistry and I came back working in the pharmaceutical industry – first in R&D space with my MBA from ISB and then moved into strategy division pharma with Novartis.

 Around that time we started looking into it more seriously and way back in 2016 we said all right let’s do something about it and Abhishek left his very lucrative and prestigious Indian Revenue Services job.
-Our very close friend Deepak who’s a serial entrepreneur and a very well respected CA, real estate guru, joined and he left his role from a large FMCG company.
+Our very close friend Deepak who’s a serial entrepreneur and a very well respected CA, real estate guru, joined and he left his role at a large FMCG company.
 Shruti our sister was a VP with Hilton Group in Southeast Asia and Singapore left it and joined us and we said all right let’s put our money where our mouth is and we said all right let’s jump in and try to make a difference.

 That was in 2016 when we formed the company but we have been doing R&D since actually 2013.